 They provide easier credit than the banks and most of them are online.
 However, the fees are usually higher than the Banks. some examples of such credit institutions in Germany are Barclays Credit or EasyCredit.

-- Specially for personal loans with small loan amount with faster payment terms specially for personal loans
+- Especially for personal loans with small loan amount with faster payment terms

 - Requires a decent credit score